 Using your checklist (Level, Sweep, Confirmation), paper trade the setup.

-- Entry: On the open of the candle after the triangle/LS signal confirms.
+- Entry: On the open of the candle after the Triangle/LS signal confirms.

 - Stop: Beyond the sweep wick.

-- Exit: Use a fixed 2R target at your calculated value zone (VWAP/Mid-range).
+- Exit: Use a fixed 2R target at your calculated value zone (VWAP / mid-range).
 Do not trail today.
 Focus only on entry quality.

 Day 7: Review & Build Your Rules

-Review your Day 6 trades and extract 3 non-negotiable rules you will follow next week.
+Use the Trading Journal to review your Day 6 trades and extract 3 non-negotiable rules you will follow next week.

 Your rules must be based on your personal execution performance and emotional triggers.